jarekb84/Grandus/PERFORMANCE_PLAN.md

 ## Milestone 2: Scaling Optimizations

-Implement these when you start adding more enemies or see FPS drops below 45 with 50+ entities:
+Based on our performance testing, these optimizations should be implemented when the game reaches around 2,000-3,000 entities or when the FPS consistently drops below 45.

 ### Object Pooling for Projectiles and Particles